 Rule 50 is an example of Class 2.
 It generates a simple pattern with nested structure; that is, the pattern contains many smaller versions of itself.
-Rule 18 makes the nested structure even clearer; here is what it looks like after 64 steps:
+Rule 18 makes the nested structure even clearer; Figure 6.3 shows what it looks like after 64 steps.

-This pattern resembles the Sierpiński triangle, which you can read about at wikipedia. org/wiki/Sierpinski\triangle.
+This pattern resembles the Sierpiński triangle, which you can read about at http://en. wikipedia.org/wiki/Sierpinski_triangle.

-Some Class 2 CAs generate patterns that are intricate and aesthetic, but compared to Classes 3 and 4, they are relatively simple.
+Some Class 2 CAs generate patterns that are intricate and pretty, but compared to Classes 3 and 4, they are relatively simple.

-5.5 Randomness
+6.5 Randomness

-Class 3 is a pattern that generate randomness.
-Rule 30 is an example; here is what it looks like after 100 timesteps:
+Class 3 contains CAs that generate randomness.
+Rule 30 is an example; Figure 6.4 shows what it looks like after 100 time steps.